CubicZebra/informatics/docs/source/tutorial/tut_trans.rst

 _`Data transform and identification`
 ====================================

-In data analytics, machine learning, or deep learning, approaches to build proper pipes for pre and post processing, are critical steps for determining the ceiling of model performance.
+In data analytics, machine learning, or deep learning, approaches to build proper pipes of pre and post processing, are critical steps for determining the ceiling of model performance.
 Data defined here mainly refers to :math:`n`-dimensional array in computer science (or tensor in mathematics).
 This tutorial demonstrates image enhancement methods generally applied in computer vision, as well as their upper applications in certain study